logo

 When should I stop having folic acid supplements?

-Ideally, folic acid should be had before conception and during your entire pregnancy.
-You can also continue having folic acid supplements post delivery, after speaking to your doctor.
+Ideally, folic acid should be started before conception and continued throughout your pregnancy.
+Depending on your doctor's advice, you can also continue folic acid supplements post-delivery.
 It prevents anaemia.
 However, the minimum duration to consume folic acid tablets is for the initial 12 weeks of your pregnancy.

 Do folic acid supplements have side effects?

-Folic acid tablets, when taken orally in doctor-recommended doses, typically have no side effects.
+When taken orally in doctor-recommended doses, Folic acid tablets typically have no side effects.
 However, excessive intake can lead to symptoms such as diarrhoea, confusion, skin rashes, nausea, and even seizures.

 Who should not have folic acid?